Running over the Holidays: Stay Safe, Get Your Miles I, and Have Fun

 Base Layer Moisture-wicking to keep sweat off the skin.

-Insulating Layer Traps heat (fleece or thermal shirts).
+Insulating Layer Traps heat with fleece or thermal shirts.

 Outer Layer Windproof and waterproof jacket for protection.